medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

 - the trusted block information is valid
 - the oracle is registered (at upgrade requests)

-When the `registration/upgrade` is verified successfully, the racle send a transaction for approval of the oracle `registration/upgrade`.
+When the `registration/upgrade` is verified successfully, the oracle send a transaction for approval of the oracle `registration/upgrade`.